-- 4. Firmly set the parking brake. - Use an adequate clamping device designed for towing to ensure that the front wheels are locked into the straight-ahead position. - 6.
-Secure the vehicle to the dolly following the manufacturer instructions. - 7.
-Release the parking brake only after the vehicle being towed is firmly attached to the towing vehicle. - 8.
-Turn the ignition to OFF.
+- 2. Drive the front wheels onto the dolly. - 3.
+Shift the automatic transmission into P (Park) or a manual transmission into 1 (First) gear. - 4.
+Firmly set the parking brake. - Use an adequate clamping device designed for towing to ensure that the front wheels are locked into the straight-ahead position. - Secure the vehicle to the dolly following the manufacturer's instructions. - Release the parking brake only after the vehicle being towed is firmly attached to the towing vehicle. - 8.
+Turn the ignition to LOCK/OFF.